kupehtci/DOCUMENTATION/AWS/AWS - RDS.md

 # AWS RDS

-**Amazon RDS** is a fully managed service and AWS handles the OS, database software installation, patching, backups and maintenance
+**Amazon RDS** or **Relational Database Service** is a fully managed service and AWS handles the OS, database software installation, patching, backups and maintenance

 ### AWS RDS Custom